By : RJ Fisher Last Update : January 2024

 Phnom Penh draws in a growing stream of visitors year on year.
 The rich culture and the laid-back vibe of the city attracts travelers by the millions from every corner of the world.
 While the Russian Market and Bassac area are popular with expats, most travelers stay around the riverside or the BKK1 area.
 These popular tourist areas are getting more and more crowded with each season.

 However, there is a good side to this.
 The capital has adapted nicely to this influx of visitors and over time created an adequate tourism infrastructure.
-Moreover, there is an abundance Phnom Penh restaurants and eateries! and that my dears, is right up my alley.
-So, on our visit(s) here I just couldn’t wait to dig in and find out where to eat in Phnom Penh.
+Moreover, there is an abundance of Phnom Penh restaurants and eateries! and that my dears, is right up our alley.
+So, on our visit(s) here we just couldn’t wait to dig in and find out where to eat in Phnom Penh.